iceyrazor/iceys-server-modpack-manager/README.md

+# imporntant
+note that i dont know much about security, use any of the online features of this at your own risk!

 # iceys-modpack-manager
 a small program i planned to make for myself. then finally made it. and decided to share. minecraft modpack manager for client and server